 Of course, it's not just up to us.
 Scientists have collected very different dogs.
 They found that the dog's breed and tasks affect the number of words it recognizes.
 Professionally trained dogs can understand more words than those without training.

 A nice research, sure, but also important

 It is not just folklore.
-Continuing this research, the tools adopted in this one could map many of a dog's skills and even act as a "professional advisor".
-That is, it could evaluate in advance the potential of each canid "candidate" for different professions (rescue, rescue, search, police, etc.)
+Continuing this research, the tools adopted in this could map many of a dog's skills and even act as a "professional advisor".
+That is, it could assess in advance the potential of each canid "candidate" for different professions (rescue, rescue, search, police, etc.)

 And let's face it: understanding more about a dog's mind and how its perception of our language works is useful information that can be applied to the brains of other animals.
 Including us!